hernancerm/bareline.nvim/DEVELOP.md

 - Shell cmd to run all unit tests: `make test`.
 - Shell cmd to run all CI checks: `make testci`.
-- Tests should be kept as black-box as possible.